By Michelle Lim on Jun 11, 2018 11:44:51 AM

 Step 2: Have a Valid Reason for Eviction.

 It is better to check yourself before you wreck yourself.
-Sometimes, a reason can be blown out of proportions when it is influenced by anger and ego.
+Sometimes, a reason can be blown out of proportions when it is influenced by emotions.
 So, you honestly do not want to start this messy process unless you have a valid reason to do so.

 Usually, pinpointing the reasons might be simpler than you think.
-Listed are the reasons which will be sufficient for an eviction but do give fair notice to the tenant in case of reasons such as personal problems or time to pack.
+Listed are the reasons which are sufficient for an eviction but do give fair notice to the tenant in case of reasons such as personal problems or time to pack.

 Step 3: Try to Reason with Your Tenants.